 During the Board Exam, I woke up early and I arrived at the place 30 minutes before the exam time.
 I also wore comfortable clothes, or in some cases, you need to wear the prescribed uniform.
 For example, if you will be taking the board exam for nurses, you have to wear your white uniform.

 The exam would last for about 8 hours per day, so I brought Gatorade and mammon just to keep my stomach alive and kicking.
-I did not eat a heavy meal in breaks during the exam as it can make me sleepy and my focus will be lessened.
+I did not eat a heavy meal during breaks during the exam as it can make me sleepy and my focus will be lessened.
 I did it for 3 consecutive days.

 Before I start the test, I prayed that all of the questions listed on the board exam were those I reviewed.
 The reason is I know that I did not come to the exam without knowledge.
 I know that I am prepared but the exam covers so many topics.
 I practically do not know what questions will be picked to put in the exam papers by the guys from PRC.
 Besides, there is nothing to lose but more to gain when we pray.

 6. Bonus: Words of Wisdom from a Take One Board Exam Passer

-Don’t show up in the exam venue unprepared, do not come without studying.
+Don’t show up in the exam venue unprepared and do not come without studying.
 Even if you think your board exam is the easiest there is.
 You still need to prepare for it.
 You have enough time and a number of months to prepare prior to that big day so don’t waste it.

-Let me remind the exam takers to always follow instructions in answering the test papers.
+Let me remind you first-timers and retakers to always follow instructions in answering the test papers.
 Use your time well and don’t be overconfident.
 I mean don’t count your perceived correct answers and mistakes.
 Just answer the questions to the best of your knowledge.